nunomiguel22/FEUP-COMP/README.md

 ## Summary

-The programs javacc to parse the program into an abstract syntax tree(AST) using the defined grammar rules.
+The program uses javacc to parse the program into an abstract syntax tree(AST) using the defined grammar rules.
 A symbol table is then built and if all semantic checks pass the code is translated to Java bytecodes.

 ### Info
 * [User Instructions](docs/User_Guide.md)